How to Prevent iGaming Fraud in 2023

 A key chapter of our guide focuses on breaking down and understanding bonus abuse in all its forms.

 We look at how to prevent fraud attacks such as matched betting, arbitrage and advantage playing is leveraged by organized teams and how they automate processes to extract maximum gains from casinos.
+We also look at how to stop collusive play and multi-account bonus abuse.

 Our section on marketing offers also shows how bonuses can backfire, and turn into lengthy manual reviews for the risk team.
 We offer some findings from our proprietary data that show exactly the link between bonus abuse and lost resources.